kleinsch/App-Growth-Engine-UI-IOS/README.md

 The message is completely customizable by you, and it can be further personalized to include the sender and app name.

-# Integration Preparation
+# Integration Setup
-First step is to copy all the necessary files into your Xcode project.
+Now that you have a good understanding of the AGE Invitation UI, you are proceed and integrate it into your app.
+The first step is to copy all the necessary files into your Xcode project.
+AGE Invitation UI requires linking with following system libraries:

+<li>AddressBook.Framework</li>
+<li>MessageUI.Framework</li>
+<li>QuartzCore.Framework</li>

+AGE Invitation UI depends on following third party open-source libraries.
+Source codes for these libraries are included in this project.

+<li>MBProgressHUD</li>
+<li>ODRefreshControl</li>
+<li>OpenUDID</li>